thebhaavesh007/Hand-Written-Digit-Recognition-master/README.md

 ## Live Demo

-Check out the live demo of the handwritten digit classification model on our [website](https://your-demo-url.com).
-You can interact with the model, upload your own handwritten digits, and see the predictions in real-time.
+Check out the live demo of the handwritten digit classification model on our [website](https://thebhaavesh007.github.io/Hand-Written-Digit-Recognition-master/).You can interact with the model, upload your own handwritten digits, and see the predictions in real-time.

 ## Setup